nicfontaine/resume/readme.md

 ##### Development
 - Frontend in HTML5, Pug, CSS3, VueJS, Handlebars, with a strong focus in Vanilla JS
-- Backend generally in NodeJS using Express, or PHP
+- Backend in NodeJS using Express, or PHP
 - Extensive experience in Linux environments, including some bash scripting

 ##### Project Management & Communication
 - Team development using Git and SVN, & management and testing with Pivotal, Jira, Asana, and Testrail
-- Pivotal, Jira, Trello, Asana, Slack

 ##### Marketing & Testing
 - Analytics and marketing with Google Analytics, Matomo, Adwords